 It’s almost midnight on a Saturday and the young girl, well she’s not so young anymore, is sitting on her bar stool, fondling a bottle of beer.
-The barroom is full of people, but she sits alone.
-It used to be that she would come to the bar and wait for someone, it really didn’t matter who, but that was a long time ago and she knows there’s no one, no one who cares if she comes or she goes.
+The barroom swells with people, but she sits alone.
+It used to be she came to the bar and waited for someone, it really didn’t matter who, but that was a long time ago and she knows there’s no one, no one who cares if she comes or she goes.
 In this room full of people, she realizes she’s somebody nobody knows.

-There was a time when she would be sitting on a bar stool, just like this one, and she could see her reflection in the mirror and she could see the streaks of makeup running down both cheeks, and it would just make her cry all the more.
-But she stopped putting on makeup when she realized that it was only herself she was trying to fool.
-And the well of tears has gone dry.
+There was a time when she sat on a bar stool, just like this one, and the image in the mirror reflected streaks of makeup running down both cheeks, and it made her cry all the more.
+But she stopped putting on makeup when she realized it was only herself she was trying to fool.
+And the well of tears had gone dry.

-Molly left her family behind a few years ago and she still doesn’t understand why.
+Molly left her family a few years back and she still doesn’t understand why.
 It must be genetics.
-Her father—she thinks his name was Michael—ran off and left her and the family when she was a young girl and I guess she just returned the favor.
+Her father—she thinks his name was Michael—ran off and left her and her mother when she was a young girl.
+I guess she just returned the favor.
 She hates her father and she hates herself for the same reason.

-As she sits and sips on her now warm beer, she occasionally looks in the mirror and catches herself staring at the men seemingly enjoying life, no more than a few feet behind her.
+As she sits and sips on her now warm beer, she occasionally glances in the mirror and catches herself staring at the men seemingly enjoying life, no more than a few feet behind her.
 Men who don’t know she exists.
-Now and then while she stares, her eyes catch the eyes of one of the men.
-She notices when that happens they quickly turn their gaze, and it’s painfully obvious they aren’t drunk enough to be interested in her.
+Now and then, while she stares, her eyes catch the eyes of one of the men.
+And when it happens, they quickly turn their gaze, and it’s painfully obvious to her they aren’t drunk enough to be interested.

-But tonight there is one man.
-When she finds herself staring at him, she notices him staring back, and he doesn’t avert his eyes, but instead continues to stare at her.
+Tonight there is one man.
+She finds herself staring at him, and notices him staring back, but, unlike the others, he doesn’t avert his eyes, but continues to stare.
 It’s strange.
-The cigarette smoke clouds her vision, but still the man is somehow familiar.
+The cigarette smoke clouds her vision, but the man is somehow familiar.
 But she can’t place him.
-A much older man, who looks road weary.
-At first she guesses his age at seventy or more, but the more she stares the more she realizes he has to be ten years younger.
+A much older man, who appears road weary.
+At first she assumes his age at seventy or more, but upon closer inspection, she realizes he must be ten years younger.
 And it occurs to her, the same could be said for her.
 She could never pass for the thirty-five she is.

 It’s his eyes that give it away.
-His eyes look tired, but appear younger than his face.
+His eyes, though tired, appear younger than his face.
 She recognizes those eyes.
 But who and where?
 Too many long nights with too much alcohol and too many drugs.
-The mind is gone and the memory with it.
+Her mind is gone and the memory with it.
 If she could only remember.

 She’s someone’s daughter.
 Yet, no claim has been filed.

-The old man’s hands are shaking as he lifts the glass of whiskey to his lips.
+The old man’s hands shake as he lifts the glass of whiskey to his lips.
 He sits alone at a table in the corner of the barroom.
 People pass him, but no one sees him.
 He’s in a world of his own.
 One that he created.

-Across the room he can clearly see the barflies as they sit and drink and stare with blank faces into the mirror that hangs on the wall.
+Across the room he clearly sees the barflies, as they sit and drink and stare with blank faces into the mirror that hangs on the wall.
 He notices at the end of the bar, sitting alone, is a young girl.
-At least she’s young to him.
+At least she appears young to him.
 She might be the age of his daughter.
 What was her name?
 Molly?
 But he’s long forgotten birthday’s and faces and walks in the park.

-It’s odd, but he notices the girl is staring at him and he can’t help himself and stares back.
+It’s odd, but he notices the girl staring at him, but he can’t help himself and stares back.
 She seems familiar.
-But after a few, everyone seems familiar.
+Funny, after a few everyone seems familiar.
 But this one is different.
 He feels as if he knows her.
 But who and where?
 Too many nights of booze and drugs have addled his mind and he can’t remember yesterday, let alone memories from his past.
 Maybe one more drink and then he’ll be on his way.